 Step 2: Click on the Knowledge Bases (FAQs) button in the left sidebar.

 If this is your first visit to this management page, your list of FAQs will be empty.
 Let's add one!

-FAQ names need to be unique across the LibraryH3lp system.
+FAQ names need to be unique across the LibraryH3lp system -- not just within your account.
 If you happen to get an error, please try a variant of the desired name.

 Pro tip!
 You get unlimited FAQs.
 Even trials.
 Create as many as you need - for both public and private use.

-Let's customize it a bit!
+Let's customize!
 Here's tour of the possibilities available in the Overview tab:

 Click the Questions tab.
 From the Questions tab, you can do all sorts of things to manage your knowledgebase.
 Including search, sort, tag by topic, and metadata download.